rust-lang/book/nostarch/chapter20.md

 `Worker::new` function uses the `id` we give it [7] and stores a `JoinHandle<()>` instance [8] that is created by spawning a new thread using an empty closure [6].

+> Note: If the operating system can’t create a thread because there aren’t
+> enough system resources, `thread::spawn` will panic.
+That will cause our
+> whole server to panic, even though the creation of some threads might
+> succeed.
+For simplicity’s sake, this behavior is fine, but in a production
+> thread pool implementation, you’d likely want to use `std::thread::Builder`
+> and its `spawn` method that returns `Result` instead.

 This code will compile and will store the number of `Worker` instances we specified as an argument to `ThreadPool::new`.
 But we’re *still* not processing